UX Research and Design | Rural Healthcare

 - Small waiting queues since it is a private hospital

 What kind of patients does she come across?

 - She comes across two types of patients.
-Some are very well read while some are unable to comprehend because of being illiterate
+Some are very well read while some are unable to comprehend medical terms because of being illiterate